-William and Sherma Bosgieter 1939
+William I. & Sherma Bosgieter 1939

-Avenue in Ogden.
+1939 July 19th, Verlon married Edith Martha Bush, daughter of Samuel Edward & Edith Wanlass Bush.
+(1) After they returned from their honeymoon the family got together at William and Louise's to wish them well.
+It was a glorious start to married life.
+(4) After losing their ranch they bought a small acreage, on the east bench, on North Harrison Avenue in Ogden.
 William built a small cottage on it and they made their home there.
 Louise had a talent for making a nice home wherever she went and this was no exception.
-William found a job at a defense plant on 2nd Street in Ogden.
+William found a job at a defense plant on $2^{nd}$ Street in Ogden.
 (3) Louise saw a beautiful mirror she liked and felt it was worth working for, so she walked from North Harrison to Five points to a canning factory to peel tomatoes so she could buy it along with a 3 piece bedroom set.